reggae/ud036_StarterCode/README.md

 * Open entertainment_center.py from the application's 'File' menu

-* On IDLE's 'Run' menu dropdown, click on 'Run Module' or press F5
+* On IDLE's 'Run' menu drop down, click on 'Run Module' or press F5

 ### The web browser will open with the movie list